Dyalog/dyalog.run/README.md

 ## Licence

 ### Dyalog APL
 Dyalog APL is © Copyright Dyalog Ltd and is not part of the GNU Affero General Public License 3.0.
-It is proprietary software written by Dyalog Ltd and licensed under a commercial, but free-to-use "basic licence".
+It is proprietary software written by Dyalog Ltd and licensed under free-to-use "basic licence".
 For more information see the [Dyalog Licence Agreement](https://www.dyalog.com/uploads/documents/Developer_Software_Licence.pdf) and the [Terms and Conditions](https://www.dyalog.com/uploads/documents/Terms_and_Conditions.pdf).

 ### Dyalog.run